RaoufLab/NV-ImageJ-Scripts/README.md

 # NV-ImageJ-Scripts
-This project accompanies the paper entitled "Reconstruction of peripheral pain pathway in vitro reveals aberrant sodium channel activity following injury to sensory axons" (to be appear in ...).
+This project accompanies the paper entitled "Reconstruction of peripheral pain pathway in vitro reveals aberrant sodium channel activity following injury to sensory axons" (to appear in ...).

 Getting Started